-Remote working has become far more popular in a post-Covid world, with working from home has become mandatory for lengthy periods of time.
+Remote working teams have become far more popular in a post-Covid world, as working from home has become mandatory for lengthy periods of time.

 Whilst remote work for individuals is nothing new, working with fully remote teams has become increasingly widespread in the last year, with teams working together from different locations and offices left nearly empty.